-1. Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
-The "Kosmos reporting boundaries and assumptions" column provides additional information on Kosmos' Criteria and how the Criteria" column.
+^{1.} Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
 The "Kosmos reporting boundaries and assumptions" column provides additional information on Kosmos' Criteria and how the Criteria is being leveraged.